tc39/notes/meetings/2020-03/april-2.md

 WH: I couldn't justify that in good faith to my manager.

-LBR: We can advance proposals if we are meeting informally (?)
+LEO: We can advance proposals if we are meeting informally (?)
 But honestly I think we should be using conferences that already exist for informal meetings, and not create something from TC39.

 BT: I don’t mean a literal conference we open to everyone, but a more optional opportunity for a hallway track.

-LBR: For that, I think it’s complicated for that to be organized by TC39, and I agree with the sentiment that TC39 should not be organizing informal meetings.
+LEO: For that, I think it’s complicated for that to be organized by TC39, and I agree with the sentiment that TC39 should not be organizing informal meetings.

 BT: That’s what plenary is though.

-LBR: Right, non-normative plenaries would be informal.
+LEO: Right, non-normative plenaries would be informal.
 I have mixed feelings, although i want to support people meeting all the time.

 MBS: For the Node.js project, we do bi-annual collaborators summit, different people working on specific things.
 It’s maybe more akin to SYG’s incubator calls than the current proposal.
 But NodeJS for example piggy-backs on existing conferences.
 Independent of the format that we use, we could consider pairing the events with others events (what we did with JSConf in Berlin for example).